MattByName/color-tint/README.md

 # ColorTint
+## NEW MAINTAINER WANTED
+As much as I enjoyed getting this extension going, I'm not currently in a position to maintain it as regularly as is needed.
+Javascript isn't a language I know well, making it difficult for me to keep up with changes to the Gnome API.
+On top of that, I don't actually use GNOME myself anymore.
+If you're interested in taking over this project, which offers an important accessibility feature to Gnome, please drop me an email at [drmattbarnard@gmail.com](mailto:drmattbarnard@gmail.com).
 ## About
 ColorTint is a Gnome extension that draws a translucent coloured overlay over your desktop.
 This is to help people with dyslexia, scopic sensitivity, and related conditions.